 These symptoms include:

-- Aching or heaviness in the legs when standing for a long period of time.
+- Aching or heaviness in the legs when standing for a long period.

 - Painful, swollen and red skin, often with a crusty and weeping appearance.

-- Swelling appearing near the end of the day and decreasing by the morning.
+- Swelling appears near the end of the day and decreases by the morning.